 A practical guide for developers and tech product teams: Learn how Dify’s two execution models—Agent and Workflow—power different types of AI workflows.
 Understand their differences and when to use which, so you can build more intelligent, more manageable AI automation systems.

-1. Intro: When Your AI App Needs a Smarter Brain: Dify Difference Between Agent and Workflow
+1. When Your AI App Needs a Smarter Brain: Dify Agent vs Dify Workflow

-Generative AI is here—but building real AI apps is about more than just writing good prompts.
-Most useful apps need to handle things like:
+Generative AI is here—but building real AI apps requires more than just clever Generative AI is powerful—but building production-grade AI applications takes more than clever prompting.
+Most real-world apps need to:

 So the real question is: Which one should you use?
 Can they work together?
 Are they overlapping?